Nomad student profiles

 Nomad students are adventureres, dreamers, and doers.

-Students who thrive at Nomad are many things—resilient, compassionate, active, and curious.
+Students who thrive at Nomad are many things—resilient, compassionate, active, and flexible.
 They commit to their work, whether that be a math skill, improving their executive functioning, or building a go-cart.
-Nomad students are flexible and patient yet eager to see their dreams come to life.
-Nomad students value and strive to be inclusive—of different gender identities, perspectives, cultures, and learning styles.
-Nomad students comes to us from public school, private school, and homeschool environments, and find a home in our school and a family in one other.
-Learn more about our students from their self-created identity portraits below.
+Nomad students value being inclusive—of different gender identities, perspectives, cultures, and learning styles.
+Nomad students come from public school, private school, and homeschool environments—and find a home in our school and a family in one other.

 Meet a Few Nomadians

 Take a peek into our Identify Gallery.
-Working with a professional photographer, students created identity statements and portraits to show off their specialness
+Working with a professional photographer, students created identity statements and portraits to share what makes them unique.

 My name is Dylan, and I am textured.